 Poppers have been used as a sex aid since the 1970s, due to the effects it has on libido and the relaxation it creates in the anal muscle, which makes it easier for people to engage in sex; this makes it very popular amongst the gay community.
 Additionally, some users report experiencing stronger erections and more intense orgasms.

 Although poppers may make sex more pleasurable, they can also drastically lower inhibition, which can make unsafe sex more likely.
-It’s always important to stay safe and ensure you are taking the necessary preventative measures and only take poppers as they are intended.
+It’s always important to stay safe and ensure you are taking the necessary precautions and only take poppers as they are intended.

 Addiction